esheldon/great3-config/README.md

         so there is some noise for sure here, hard to know if we should believe this cut at exactly 50 is meaningful

+TODO
+    - add fracdev and maybe cut on error or weight with it?
+    - new great3 run without ring

 old stuff
 ---------
 rgc